improve joint range of movement

-What is clinical Sports and Remedial Massage treatment ?
+Clinical Sports and Remedial Massage

 Pre-assessment; may include standing, sitting and/or lying down.
 You may be asked to move limbs or joints, upper body or lower body depending what the issue trying to diagnose is.
 Where the pain is coming from, what movement causes the discomfort and at what degree of movement creates it?
 Is it a soft tissue injury and to what degree or is it fascial restriction at that point or actually from the opposing side.

-What is Fascia?
+What Is Fascia?

 Fascia is connective, soft tissue made of collagen that surrounds and separates all muscle spindles, nerves, bones, tendons, ligaments and organs throughout the body.
 This is from the head to our feet.
 Which is why have heard everything is linked, therefore you cannot just work on the point of pain but find where the restriction lies.
 If the body has not been moving well, due to injury, illness or daily routine of sitting.
 Our tissue can become like wallpaper and stick together causing neural tension by tissue compression and shortening.

 Adding movement of remedial exercises and stretches